syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/text-visualization.md

       e.Graphics.DrawEllipse(new Pen(borderColor,3), e.ClipRectangle.X, e.ClipRectangle.Y, e.ClipRectangle.Width - 2, e.ClipRectangle.Height - 2);
 }

-// Sets custom bookmarks and enables it to respond to BookmarkNext and BookmarkPrevious methods.
+// Sets custom bookmarks and enables it to respond to BookmarkNext and BookmarkPrevious functions.

 ICustomBookmark customBookmark = this.editControl1.SetCustomBookmark(this.editControl1.CurrentLine, new BookmarkPaintEventHandler(CustomBookmarkPainter));